-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© January 2018, L.D.
-Wilson Consultants, Inc.
+© March 2021, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-- The food tastes better.
+- The food tastes very good.

 - One can cook many types of food at the same time by properly slicing the food.

-HOW DOES IT WORK?
+HOW DOES A PRESSURE COOKER WORK?

 Pressure cookers have a tight-fitting lid and a rubber seal between the lid and the pot.
-One puts some water in the pressure cooker, and brings it to a boil.
-If one continues to apply heat, the pressure inside the pot rises, and this forms super-heated steam - or steam at a higher temperature.
+One puts a little water in the bottom of the pressure cooker, adds the food, closes up the cooker and turns on the power to heat up the pressure cooker.

 Also, baking, roasting, frying, or stir-frying involve very high temperature that damages the food more.
 Pressure-cooking involves only a slight increase in the temperature of cooking because the pressure does the rest.